 (b) does not apply to such a scheme the strata plan for which is registered on or after 1 January 1998.

-[Section 31A inserted by No. 61 of 1996 s.
+[Section 31A inserted: No. 61 of 1996 s.
 21.]

 31B.
 Saving

 Nothing in this Division prevents or limits the termination of a strata scheme in respect of any land under Division 2 and the subsequent registration of a survey-strata plan relating to the land under Part II.